ostrakovic-mirsad/SmartWatch/README.md

 # SmartWatch

+Video of the latest release you can see on https://www.youtube.com/watch?v=AnGylwPH40Y.
+New prototype version coming soon, it will be the first which will be wearable.

 ## Introduction
 The project was done under sponsorship of Storsen, for my bachelor thesis.
 The main goal was to design a brand new smartwatch, which would perfectly fit an average student use cases.